 The dough does not disappoint too.
-Soft but not too fluffy, it had the right thickness that is not overpowering.
+Soft but not too fluffy, it had the right thickness enveloping its tender meat.

-And so from the 60s and up to the 90s until today, Jo-Ann’s Bakeshop’s mini-siopao‘s fame has continued and until now, is still top in the list of the general’s “comfort foods”.
+And so from the 60s and up to the 90s until today, Jo-Ann’s Bakeshop’s mini-siopao‘s fame has continued and until now, is still top in the list of the general’s “comfort food”.

 But hey, there’s more.
 Did you know that Jo’Ann’s mini-siopao has also evolved and now includes a bigger variety?

 For those who can’t get enough of the small ones, comes Jo-Ann’s Big Siopao, conveniently packed in cellophane wrappers.

 Yes, that’s the one up there in the picture beside its original small-sized brothers.
 While the mini-siopao is priced at P16 (for pork pao) and P18 (for chicken pao), the big one comes at P26 (pork) and P28 (chicken).
 Both sizes however have still retained the same tasty quality that made it famous for over four decades now.

 And so for those who want to bring home pasalubong from GenSan, remember not only to take value-added tuna products with you but also to include the Tuna Capital’s famous comfort food – Jo-Ann’s Bakeshop siopaos, in original mini or the new big size.